NoxDecima/KordDnD/README.md

 # KordDnD

-KordDnD is a discord that provides various commands to provide DnD related informations to discord servers via discord slash commands.
+KordDnD is a discord bot that provides various commands to provide DnD related informations to discord servers via discord slash commands.

 ## Docker
 You can deploy the bot using docker: